YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 ### Fonts

 In my opinion, fonts in GNU/Linux is a mess.
-The problem is there are far too many installed, making it difficult to select a font.
+The problem is there are far too many installed, making it difficult from a UI perspective to select a font.

 Back when the Apple Macintosh first shipped, there was a small collection of high quality variable-width bitmap fonts.
 The ‘Desktop Publishing’ era had